AnTuo1998/CSE230_Project/README.md

 **Group Member**: Hanlin Teng, Spencer Du, Wenzao Cui, Yunshu Zhou

-## Updates
+## Milestone: Updates

-### Architecture

-#### Game Logics
+### Game Logics

-The game consists of following key components:
+The game consists of the following key components:

-- Game status: can either be ready to start, in progress, or ended (win or lose).
+- Game status: can either be ready to start, in progress or ended (win or lose).
 - Game statistics: score, life count, time passed, etc.
-- Balls: the balls on the court, which can be ordinary balls (bounce when hitting a brick) or fire balls (don't bounce when hitting a brick).
+- Balls: the balls on the court, which can be ordinary balls (bounce when hitting a brick) or fireballs (don't bounce when hitting a brick).
 - Bricks: the living bricks in the game.
-They are initialized with a life count; the bricks will disappear when hit by `lifeCount` times by the balls.
+They are initialized with a fixed hardness count; the bricks will disappear when hit by the `hardness` times by the balls.
 - Buffs: the buffs in the game.
-Buff types include `FireBallBuff`, which turns all ordinary balls into fire balls, and `SplitBallBuff` which chooses a random ball on the court and split it into two.
+Buff types include `FireBallBuff`, which turns all ordinary balls into fireballs, and `SplitBallBuff` which chooses a random ball in the court and splits it into two.

 To update the game with each time tick, the following operations are performed:

 - Update game status: check if the game is
-  - won, if all bricks are crushed; or
+  - won, if all bricks are smashed; or
-  - lost, if player's life count is zero or time is up.
+  - lost, if the player's life count is zero or time is up.
 - Handle hitting:
   - check if any bricks are hit, and if so,
     - update scores;
-    - clear the bricks that have been hit `lifeCount` times, and trigger generation of buffs;
+    - clear the bricks that have been hit the given `hardness` times, and trigger possible generations of buffs;
-    - change the direction of the balls if necessary.
   - change direction if the balls hit the walls.
-- Update moving objects: update the position of balls and buffs; clear the balls if out of bound.
+- Update moving objects: update the position of balls and buffs; clear the balls if out of bounds.

-#### UI Module
+### UI Module

 Our implementation contains multiple pages that utilize different Brick widgets and rendering routines for various functionalities.
 Pages can exchange states, and proceed depending on the final state of the previous page.

 - Home Page: Home page consists of multiple entries to other pages.
-Its main component is a self defined cursor that allows users to scroll up and down to enter different pages.
+Its main component is a self-defined cursor that allows users to scroll up and down to enter different pages.
-- Ranking Page: Ranking page reads username-score pairs form a txt file, sorts them by scores, and displays the top ten records.
+- Ranking Page: Ranking page reads username-score pairs from a txt file, sorts them by scores, and displays the top ten records.
-- Start Page: Start page is where users can enter their username, and choose which level they want to play.
+- Start Page: Start page is where users can enter their usernames, and choose which level they want to play.
 We used the `Form` attribute in Brick to facilitate user inputs and updates.
-We also enforced multiple validations on user inputs, e.g. level can only be chosen from 0-5, and username cannot be empty.
+We also enforced multiple validations on user inputs, e.g., level can only be chosen from 0-5, and the username cannot be empty.
 Input boxes have different colors corresponding to valid or invalid inputs.
-- Help Page: Help page just shows a text of instructions.
+- Help Page: Help page shows a text of instructions.

-#### Challenges
+### Challenges

-- Restore previous state when returned from another page: we chain our pages together, and states are passed through return values.
+- Restore the previous state when returned from another page: we chain our pages together, and states are passed through return values.
-- Handle invalid events (e.g. check invalid user inputs): we use the `Form` widget in Brick.
-It has build-in methods for input validation and display.
+- Handle invalid events (e.g., check invalid user inputs): we use the `Form` widget in Brick.
+It has built-in methods for input validation and display.

-#### Expectation
+### Expectation

 We think we'll be able to finish our project on time.

-## Proposal
+## Milestone: Proposal

 ### Project Description